Dianetics: The Modern Science of Mental Health: Content

 Hubbard considered that to maintain silence around unconscious or injured persons is of the utmost importance in the prevention of aberration.
 After the publication of DMSMH, Hubbard moved to Cuba.
 There, the signs in every hospital zone are still prominently displayed: Hospital Silence.
 In a letter dated December 7, 1950, Ernest Hemingway's son Greg writes to his father mentioning that the publisher of Dianetics is coming down to Cuba to present Ernest with a copy in earnest.
 Hemingway's son's girlfriend is the publisher's daughter; Greg himself is working at the Hubbard Dianetic Research Foundation.
 On December 14, Hemingway answered: "The Dianetics king never sent the book so I bought one, but Miss Nita borrowed it and it is still outside of the joint.
 So have not been able to practice jumping back into the womb or any of those popular New York indoor sports and have to just continue to write them as I see them."

 According to Martin Gardner, the workability of Dianetics lies in the field of faith healing as most neurotics will react positively to something they have faith in.
 There is nothing extraordinary about Dianetics case histories as it is something quite common in faith healing.

 Finally, Hubbard gives fair warning to those who attempt to self-audit his DIY (do-it-yourself) Dianetic process.
 It cannot be done, says Hubbard, because every engram contains analytical attenuation.
 It is better to learn to audit the technique and apply it to others.
 Anyone engaged in self-auditing will only succeed in getting sick.
-However, in later developments of technique application Hubbard would develop "Solo Auditing" where auditor and pre-clear are one and the same except that in the procedure as always Hubbard would be obeyed to the letter.
+However, in later developments of technique application Hubbard would develop "Solo Auditing" where auditor and preclear are one and the same except that in the procedure as always Hubbard would be obeyed to the letter.
 In Dianetics and Scientology, self-auditing always carries a bad connotation while solo auditing does not.
 As usual, Hubbard's particular use of nomenclature would win the day.